 Luteal phase (days 21 – 28+) 🌘

 The luteal phase is a transformative phase.
 A phase of releasing what’s not serving you and to wind down.
 At first, you might still have a lot of energy for higher-intensity workouts but as you go through this phase, try to transition to gentler activities such as yoga, walking or pilates.
+This is actually the phase when you’re going to PMS.
 During that time, my selfcare practice doesn’t really change, I’m always very attentive to my physical, mental and spiritual self, so i just do what I usually do.
+This is also the phase where you usually start feeling more bloated and sore so this is when I’ll start taking things slow.

 In order to understand where my cycle is I like to use “Flo”.
 It’s a tracking application that allows you to plan your life around your cycle, predict your fertile window and just make sure your body is okay.
 It also contains section for sexual wellbeing – on the paid version – which is awesome!